DrakirL/DrakirL.github.io/p10/attributes.md

 ## Finesse
 Make precise movements using your arms, hands, and fingers.
 + A rogue attempts to pick the lock on a door.
-He makes a Difficulty 15 Finesse  with Advantage thanks to his "lockpicking" training.
+He makes a Test of Finesse (Difficulty = 15) with Advantage thanks to his "thievery" training.
 On a fail, the door remains locked.
 On a success, it smoothly clicks open. <br>
 + A ranger attempts to trigger an old bear trap in a safe manner.
-She makes a Difficulty 10 Finesse .
-On a fail, she is caught by the trap.
+She makes a Test of Finesse (Difficulty = 10).
+On a fail, her hand is caught in the trap and she takes damage.
 On a success, she evades its bite. <br>
 + A bard playing cards attempts to stack the deck in his favor.
-He makes a Finesse  against his opponent's Awareness.
-On a fail, he fumbles his shuffling and reveals his attempt to the table.
-On a success, the deck is stacked and he wins the next hand. <br>
+He makes a Test of Finesse (Difficulty = the opponent's Awareness).
+On a fail, he fumbles his shuffling and reveals his cheating attempt to the table.
+On a success, the deck is now stacked and he wins the next hand. <br>
 #### <br>

 ## Guts
 Push your body beyond any reasonable limits?
 Be gross?
 + A barbarian partakes in an eating competition.
-Each participant makes a series of Guts Checks, the highest result wins each round. <br>
+Each round, every participant makes a Test of Guts.
+The lowest result is eliminated from the competition. <br>
 + A <br>
 + A <br>
 #### <br>